 Whether you identify as lesbian, gay, bisexual, transgender, two-spirit, queer (LGBTTQ) or not, we can all be allies, support diversity, and continue to make MacEwan a welcoming place to work and learn.
 Access information and support through the MacEwan University Diversity Project.

-New Student & Parent Orientation
+New Student and Parent Orientation

 New Student Orientation is held each fall just before the start of classes.
 Attend orientation to get the information you need about services and resources at MacEwan.
 A parent orientation is held each fall to share information and tips for parents to support their students.